 To be honest it would be like developing for android but you don't need to take into consideration programming in some access to the back button.
 That's the problem I have since I don't have an android haha!
 But going with android, at least you won't need to put up with the massive headache that is Xcode.
-I swear I spend more time trying to get that piece of garbage to work than the game itself!2 years ago
+I swear I spend more time trying to get that piece of garbage to work than the game itself!5 years ago

 Seems like quite a good idea to get children learning maths in school.
 I'd say this has a low chance of being downloaded in its current form, the name needs to change as well as improving the story.
 Have you considered going to schools and seeing if they'll take it on as part of their program?
 Having children downloading it because its actually homework would make the learning experience so much more fun.
 At least for me it would have when I was younger.
-Obviously I'm aware not everyone can afford to give their children these handsets, but if the parents agree with this game being implemented you could have a real winner on your hands!1 year ago
+Obviously I'm aware not everyone can afford to give their children these handsets, but if the parents agree with this game being implemented you could have a real winner on your hands!5 years ago

 Hey there Guys and Gals,